Questions on enrolling?

 As education evolves into modern times, there are options now that allow you to finish high school between your busy life priorities.
 No matter if you work full time or care for family members, high school completion is possible with a self-paced program.

 Recognition and acceptance of your diploma are the two main reasons accreditation matters.
-Many colleges and prospective employers, as well as apprenticeship program directors, will decline candidates who have not graduated from a regionally accredited high school.
-James Madison High School is accredited and recognized.
+Many colleges and prospective employers, as well as apprenticeship program directors, will decline candidates who have not graduated from an accredited high school.
+James Madison High School is nationally accredited by both Cognia and the Distance Education Accrediting Commission (DEAC).